İsmail Beşikçi: On Kurds

 For many years, İsmail Beşikçi was the only non-Kurdish person in Turkey to speak out loud and clearly in defense of the rights of the Kurds.
 Continuing to write and speak in spite of all attempts to silence him, Beşikçi has become a powerful and important symbol for the Kurds and for the human rights movement of Turkey.
 He has been described as "modern Turkey's pioneer of Kurdish studies".

 Ismail Beşikçi has authored several important works on Kurdish social organization and the continuing plight of Kurds today.
 His most famous work is International Colony Kurdistan.
 Beşikçi argues that the Turkish state has been practicing a policy of genocide against Kurds over the past 80 years.
-International Colony Kurdistan is probably Beşikçi's most open critique of the present division of Kurdistan, an ethnically contagious area (mainly) between Turkey, Iran and Iraq - with a Kurdish population of several million people.
+International Colony Kurdistan is probably Beşikçi's most open critique of the present division of Kurdistan, an ethnically contiguous area (mainly) between Turkey, Iran and Iraq - with a Kurdish population of several million people.
 Beşikçi argues that, for all their political differences, there is a longstanding understanding between these regional states to deny Kurds the right of self-determination and nationhood.
 Ismail Beşikçi's International Colony Kurdistan was originally published in 1991 and led to the imprisonment of the author in Turkey.
 The book remains a roadmap for our understanding of Kurdistan today.